MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-mdm.md

 #### URI path example:

-For this example, assume the `<ADMXIngestName>` node was named “Edge" and you're setting a mandatory policy.
+For this example, assume the `<ADMXIngestName>` node was named "Edge" and you're setting a mandatory policy.
 The URI path would be:<br/><br/>
 *`./Device/Vendor/MSFT/Policy/Config/Edge~Policy~microsoft_edge~<ADMXCategory>/<PolicyName>`*

 If the policy isn't in a group (for example, DiskCacheSize) remove "`~<ADMXCategory>`".
 Replace `<PolicyName>` with the name of the policy, DiskCacheSize.
 The URI path would be:<br/><br/>